 Guinness World Records calls the Pan-American Highway the longest “motorable road” in the world.
 It runs 19,000 miles between Alaska in the north and Argentina in the south.
 (Only seven expeditions have successfully navigated the Darién Gap swampland that links North and South America.
 Everyone else sends their vehicle by ship or air around the 100-mile Darién Gap.)

 It’s no wonder this highway beckons so many overland travelers.
-At any given time, there are many people following its course.
+At any given time, there are hundreds of people following its course.

 Having said that, no one actually sticks to the highway.
 The Pan-American is more of a guide, with overlanders taking detours along the way to the places that interest them personally.